-FPIF established a Procurement Policy for the selection and appointment of investment services providers, including but not limited to investment managers, consultants, and custodians (collectively, "Investment Service Providers").
+FPIF established a Procurement Policy for the selection and appointment of

+Investment Services providers, including but not limited to investment managers, consultants, and custodians.
 For the current Procurement Policy, please refer to FPIF's website.
-For searches conducted by the Board and Staff related to Investment Service Providers, FPIF has a Request for Competitive Proposal ("RFP") process.
+For searches conducted by the Board and Staff related to Investment Service Providers, FPIF has a competitive proposal process.
 To see current and ongoing RFP's, please refer to FPIF's website.